- Product Design & Engineering

 Eric Vanderlem is Artline’s IT manager.
 “I seem to have been on a quest to find the ultimate software ever since our first computer (a DOS-based Commodore PC).
 We bought a very early cutting list program, which turned out to be a real disaster.
 Machining data input was done at the machine by the operator, not the best way to improve productivity.
 More recently we purchased a system which had a drawing package on the front end and although we persisted with this, due to our demands for customization, we just couldn’t get it working the way we needed to.”

 “Standing still is not easy when you work with Mike Kluver.
-Before long he and I were on a plane to visit another shop using QuickCAM and CADCode systems to make cabinets, doors and countertops, on an assortment of machines.
+Before long he and I were on a plane to visit another shop using CADCode Systems to make cabinets, doors and countertops, on an assortment of machines.
 They were, in fact, doing all the things we wanted to do.”

 Customization at Competitive Prices